Map urban heat island factors

 Show table for the EveningTemp_Mean table on the Tables pane

-You can now compare this median value to the maximum temperatures within each block group and determine if a particular census block group is a certain number of degrees warmer or cooler than the rest of the city.
+You can now compare this mean value to the maximum temperatures within each block group and determine if a particular census block group is a certain number of degrees warmer or cooler than the rest of the city.

 12. Save the map.